Hammarn/1MB335/Lab3.md

 In 'All Databases' choose 'Genome' and then under 'Custom resources' choose 'Organelles'.
 On the new start page, under 'Using organelles resources', choose 'Browse by organism'.
 Write the name of the species in the search bar.

-**Question 13.** What is the size of the mitochondrial genome?
+**Question 12.** What is the size of the mitochondrial genome?
 What is the identifier of the sequence? (there might be several identifiers)

 Then click on the identifier.
 You should be taken to a page that looks like that [one](https://www.ncbi.nlm.nih.gov/nuccore/NC_002008.4), except for your species of interest.
 If that is not the case, try again or ask the teaching assistants.
 This page comprises a lot of information, including annotations.
 You want the sequence of the *cox 1* gene.
 Search for it on the page (you might have to change case, e.g. COX1).
 You should get two matches, one for the gene and one for the coding sequence (CDS).
+Look at the information, in particular which translation table is used, and other details (particularly important for those of you working with the nematodes and the flies).
 Click on the CDS link and open it in a new window.
 You should have something similar to the entire mitochondria but very reduced in length.
 To download the fasta file, click on 'FASTA' (under the name of the sequence).
 Once the page changed, click on 'Send to' in the top right of the page, make sure to choose 'Complete Record', and select 'File' as file destination.
 The format should be FASTA.
 This will open a text file with the sequence - save it in an appropriate location with an appropriate name.

 Comment about NCBI: as you might start to notice, you can access a given page of NCBI (e.g. the page of the mitochondrial genome) in several different ways, using different identifiers etc.

-**Question 14.** Estimate the length of the *cox 1* coding sequence with the command `wc -m`.
+**Question 13.** Estimate the length of the *cox 1* coding sequence with the command `wc -m`.
 Does it match with the information in the fasta header? <!--I did it - for C remanei it is not exactly the same...
 Weird.
 15 bp difference.-->

 Now you are ready to orient the mitochondrial genome of your "study species" with the *cox1* gene you just obtained.
-Once again, go to NCBI webpage, choose BLAST and then 'tblastx'.
+Once again, go to NCBI webpage, choose BLAST and then 'tblastx' (the tblastx option might not show up in the blast starting page - in that case choose one of the other types of blast and then you will find a tblastx tab).
 Then choose "align two or more sequences".
 In the top dialog box, copy or upload the mitochondrial genome of your study species.
 In the bottom dialog box, copy or upload the *cox1* fasta file.
 Then choose the option "open results in new window" next to the BLAST button and blast.
 In the new window there are different tabs.
-Choose the tab dot-matrix
+Choose the tab "Dot Plot".
+You should see a line (possibly fragmented) with an increasing or a decreasing slope.

+If the slope is decreasing, you need to reverse complement your mitochondrial genome.
+Scroll up this page for instructions on how to reverse complement!
+Save your genome in a new fasta file and repeat the tblastx step.

+Now that you have a line with an increasing slope, look at it.
+Where does it start?
+Most likely it starts in the interior of the genome.
+You need to make that start position the new start of the genome.
+Now go the "Alignments" tab.

+The last part of these explanations are based on 'A guide to organellar genome assembly and annotation', Pogoda et al. as their explanations are very good!

+The top sequence is your species’ *cox1* amino acid sequence (or most of it), and the bottom is the *cox1* amino acid sequence of the reference you chose.
+Note that the amino acid sequences are very similar in some places (conserved), but diverge in other places in the protein.
+This is simply due to evolution of this protein over the millions of years since the common ancestor of these two different organisms.
+Some of this divergence may have occurred at the beginning amino acids of the protein, in which case the alignment position of the reference sequence may not start at amino acid number one, which corresponds to the bottom of these two sets of numbers being equal to one.
+Although *cox1* is highly conserved, tblastx may not have found an alignment that begins at the start methionine (M) of the protein.
+However, the alignment should start very near the beginning, within a couple of amino acids from the start methionine of the protein, which is encoded for by an ATG.
+If you are working with nematodes or flies, the start codong might be different (ATT, ATA, ATC, GTG, TTG).
+Look at the *cox1* sequence from your close relative to make a guess!

+While there are likely to be many start codons throughout your *cox1* gene sequence, the one we are looking for should be very near the position given by the top number in the alignment (the top number is the nucleotide position in your genome).
+Just how near will be roughly three times the number of amino acids from the start of the alignment as given by the bottom number (this is because there are three nucleotides for every one amino acid).
+Take the bottom number, multiple by three and subtract that from the top number.
+Go to this nucleotide position in your text editor and search for one of the start codons very nearby.
+This should be the new start of your genome.
+The start and end positions of a contig put together by the assembler are arbitrary within both the strand and the position along the circular genome.
+Therefore, it is up to us to orient the genome to the canonical *cox1* start.

+Once the start codon has been found, place your cursor before the first base pair in your text editor and hit enter.
+This will put the first nucleotide of the *cox1* gene as the first nucleotide of the genome.
+Because of the circular nature of this genome, the sequence that used to come before this start codon can simply be added onto the end for the genome to remain circular and complete.

+If you cannot find the start codon, perform the step above with the first position in the alignment.

+You now have a *cox1* oriented genome!

+**Question 14.** What is the position (in base pairs) of the start codon in your study of interest? (before you oriented it)

+---
 ## Report:
+Please sumbit a text file with the answers to the following questions: 4, 6, 7, 8, 12.

 ---